maddawg9838/Deep-Learning-using-Keras/README.md

 ## Files
 - `CS 4372 Project 3.ipynb` — The Google Colab notebook containing the full analysis code.
 - `README.md` — This README.
-- `CS 4372 Project 3.pdf` - A PDF of a previous iteration of the Google Colab notebook run.

 ## Instructions
 1. Open [Google Colab](https://colab.research.google.com/).
 2. Click **File → Upload notebook** and select `CS 4372 Project 3.ipynb`.
 4. Make sure you are connected to the GPU runtime.
+5. The program takes 1 hour to execute completely; thus, peruse the output before running
-5. Run all cells sequentially.
+6. Run all cells sequentially (one at a time for best results).
 All necessary libraries are already imported and installed within the notebook.

 ## Notes
 - No additional setup is required.